nancyhild/nmb-ow-doc/packages.md

 You can use packages to bundle together a set of related actions and share them with others.

 A package can include *actions* and *feeds*.
-- An action is a piece of functional code that runs on `nim`.
-Actions can be written in various source codes: JavaScript, Python, PHP, and so on.
+- An action is a piece of functional code that runs in the Nimbella cloud.
+Actions can be written in various source languages: JavaScript, Python, PHP, and so on.
 For details about actions, see the document on [actions](actions.md#about-actions) and the [Nimbella Command Line Tool Guide](https://nimbella.io/downloads/nim/nim.html#project-directory-structure)
 - A feed is used to configure an external event source to fire trigger events.

 Every `nim` entity, including packages, belongs in a *namespace*, and the fully qualified name of an entity is `/namespaceName[/packageName]/entityName`.
 We follow the [OpenWhisk naming guidelines](./reference.md#openwhisk-entities).